 The joke is on us

-As may have sprung to your mind, one side-effect of teaching computers to detect sarcasm is that when we say something that seems contrary, the computer may not believe us.
+As may have crossed your mind, one side-effect of teaching computers to detect sarcasm is that when we say something that seems contrary, the computer may not believe us, or worse, assume that the opposite is true.
 Teaching computers to speak sarcasm may be an even greater hazard, considering that computers are information systems that we rely on, and sarcasm states incorrect information.
 Half of the time humans don’t recognise sarcasm when it comes from another human, let alone from a straight-faced rectangular screen in monotone writing.
 The popular ambition to create a sarcastic “Jarvis” A.I. from the Iron Man movies then doesn’t seem a very wise idea.
 Because even if computers could master sarcasm, humans never will.